Taxation in Spain: Value added tax

 As of January 1, 2013, new properties are taxed at a reduced rate of 10%.
 Second-hand properties are not subject to VAT, but a transfer tax, known as Impuestos Sobre Transmisiones Patrimoniales or ITP.
 The tax is levied by the autonomous regional governments and therefore varies by region.
 The rate varies from 6% to 8%.

 Corporate tax

-As of January 1, 2015, the corporate tax rate is 28%.
-In 2016 the tax will be further reduced to 25%.
+As of January 1, 2015, the corporate tax rate was 28% (further reduced to 25% in 2016).
 There is a lower tax rate for newly formed companies.
 The rate, which was introduced in 2015, is set at 15% for the first 2 years in which the company obtains taxable profit.

-In the Canary Islands, you have access to 4% Income Taxes if you enter into the Canarian Special Zone (ZEC).
+In the Canary Islands, corporate income tax is reduced to 4% for corporate entities with registered address within the Canarian archipelago (and with at least one member of the company’s administration residing permanently in the Canaries), as part of the Canary Islands Special Zone (ZEC) within the framework of the Economic and Fiscal Regime of the Canary Islands (REF) and as authorised by the European Commission in 2000.

 Spanish property tax for non-residents

 Property owners are considered a non-resident in Spain if they live in the country for less than 183 days in a single year.

 Non-resident property owners are required to make a tax declaration for each quarter in which they have earned rental income.

 “Impuesto Sobre la Renta de no Residentes” is a tax on rental income for non-resident landlords in Spain.

 For the tax year 2020, the tax rate is 19% for residents of the EU, Norway and Iceland.
 Meanwhile, the tax rate is 24% for citizens of other countries.

 If the property is not rented out, non-residents must submit a deemed tax return.